aialferov/mk/README.md

 Defined variables:

  * `VERSION` — the library semantic version.
-Is read from the "src/*.app.src" file that is expected to be an [Erlang App] file with "vsn" key defined
+Is read from the "src/*.app.src.script" file that is expected to be a [Rebar3 Dynamic Configuration] file for an [Erlang App] file with "vsn" key defined
  * `GIT_SHA` — first 8 characters of current Git SHA if available
  * `REBAR` — rebar3 executable path
  * `BASE_PATH` — common directory for compilation artefacts and downloaded